OlesiaSub/telemetry-test-task/README.md

 Next, to see how the behaviour of the program differs depending on the order of arguments specified in classpath, you can execute the commands listed below (from the root as well):

-* `java -cp build/libs/telemetry-test-task-1.0-SNAPSHOT.jar` will show error, as no main class was specified.
+* `java build/libs/telemetry-test-task-1.0-SNAPSHOT.jar` will finish with an error, as no main class was specified either in manifest or in classpath variable.
 * `java -cp build/libs/telemetry-test-task-1.0-SNAPSHOT.jar ru.hse.OuterMainClass something else`
 will find and launch main method in OuterMainClass and ignore other arguments.
 * `java -cp build/libs/telemetry-test-task-1.0-SNAPSHOT.jar ru.hse.second.SecondMainClass ru.hse.second.FirstMainClass`